Navigating the Rapidly Changing Landscape of Florida Business Insurance

 - Parametric Insurance: This emerging product pays out based on predefined event triggers, such as hurricane strength, rather than traditional claims assessments.

-- Self-Insured Retention (SIR) Plans: Higher retention strategies allow businesses to absorb more risk in exchange for lower premium costs.
+- Self-Insured Retention (SIR) Plans: Higher retention strategies allow businesses to absorb more risk in exchange for potentially lower premium costs.

 Steps Florida Business Owners Should Take Now